Our Story: 1975-2025

 Treasurer and Principal Trombone – Clive Preston

 Liz reached the dizzy heights of Grade 5 violin before a teenage strop ended her music career.
 Decades as a BBC News journalist, juggling family life, were lightened with an attempt to teach herself flute.
 Proper lessons and years of supporting primary school music led to Grade 8 and the Trinity ATCL teaching diploma.
 Liz set up local ensembles with children and adults, and founded the BBC Ariel staff orchestra.
 But with zero experience in wind band playing, she joined the Barnes Concert Band and is so appreciative of the Band’s support and encouragement of life-long learning.
-Ridiculously-proud of her best-ever result [a high distinction in Grade 1 oboe!], Liz eventually staggered through Grade 8 violin, and absolutely loves the flute challenge of Daryle’s inspirational Barnes Concert Band repertoire.
+Ridiculously-proud of her best-ever result [in Grade 1 oboe!], Liz eventually staggered through Grade 8 violin, and absolutely loves the flute challenge of Daryle’s inspirational Barnes Concert Band repertoire.

 BCB Secretary and Bassoon – Susie Herman